nickdotht/sema-jibu-core/README.md

 ## Server build
 The server uses Expressjs
 * Change to report_server folder: `cd report_server`
-* Install components: `yarn install`
+* Install components: `yarn`
-* Start the server on port 3001: `PORT=3001 yarn start`.
+* Start the server on port 3001: `yarn start`.
 Note that client is configured to access the server on port 3001
 * Test the server access via curl: `curl http://localhost:3001/untapped/health-check` this should return {"server":"Ok","database":"Ok"}

 ## Client build
 The client is a React application
 * Change to report_client folder: `cd report_client`
-* Install components: `yarn install`
+* Install components: `yarn`
 * Start the client on the default port, 3000: `yarn start`
 * You should now see the login page
 * Note: The client uses a custom Bootstrap theme located at ./report_client/src/css/bootstrap_cerulean.min.css.
 There is a postInstall script, update_theme.sh, that should copy this theme to the folder ./report_client/node_modules/bootstrap/dist/css/bootstrap_cerulean.min.css.
 Run it with `sh update_theme.sh`.